Bypass navigation bar

 “Success in this profession is based on your dedication, honesty and willingness to learn, as well as the desire to make a difference in patients’ lives.
 This is a Monday-through-Friday day job, and you don’t have to work other shifts, weekends or holidays except when you are on call.
 This profession also enables me to make a decent living.”

 Josey George (who uses a revised spelling of his name to reflect its correct pronunciation) earned an associate degree in Invasive Cardiovascular Technology from El Centro College in 1997, as well as a general associate degree from Richland College.
-After working for 11 years in Baylor Medical Center-Garland’s catheterization lab, he moved to Presbyterian Hospital, where he assists doctors in all aspects of cardiac and peripheral vascular interventions.
+After working for 11 years in Baylor Medical Center-Garland’s catheterization lab, he moved to Presbyterian Hospital, and he now works again at Baylor Garland Hospital.

 A graduate of Mesquite High School, he emigrated to the U.S. from India in the 1980s.
 He holds credentials as a registered cardiovascular invasive specialist and limited medical radiologic technologist.